Skip to main content

 We will start the Clinical Supervision Program with an orientation weekend.
 During the orientation students will take on a new status as Ayurveda Interns and learn the ropes of clinical practice at Sevanti Wellness (SW), the host platform for the this program.
 Interns will learn what is expected of them and begin the journey of clinical practice.
 We will introduce the methodologies used in providing Ayurveda counseling to our clients, including diagnostic intake methods, educating our clients, client rapport, clinical treatment strategies, nutritional and herbal medicine strategies, when to utilize physical versus subtle therapies, distinguishing physical from mental nidan and strategies for each, to cleanse or not to cleanse, when less is more, using western nutritional tests, interpreting medical lab testing, and many helpful tips.
 The goal of this course is to offer the students the ability to see into their clients with clarity and authenticity, to trust that they can guide the client through to balance, and to gain the trust of your clients so you can help them make the most important changes that make the greatest impact.
 The difference between a successful and unsuccessful Ayurveda practice is not our knowledge of VPK, but our understanding of people and our capacity to connect with them.

-3. Ayurveda Education Report: The Ayurveda education report is an opportunity to explore how Ayurveda education can be better offered to new communities, cultures, and environments.
+2. Special Populations Report: The Ayurveda populations report is an opportunity to explore how Ayurveda education can be better offered to new communities, cultures, and environments.
 How can we better educate children and young people?
 How can we better educate the BIPOC and LGBTQ communities?
-In addition to offering scholarships, Sevanti Institute is looking for progressive ideas on how to make our Ayurveda education platform more inclusive.
+How can low income better access Ayurveda?
+Sevanti Institute is looking for progressive ideas on how to make our Ayurveda education platform more inclusive.
 To do that, we not only need more students and faculty from those communities, but we also need your voice to help guide us.
 This report option is a platform for you to speak to the current standards.
 How was it for you as a member of that community?
 If you were to teach our curriculum to your community, how would you change it?
+How would you adjust the teaching methods and language of Ayurveda to meet the people of your community?ulum to your community, how would you change it?
 How would you adjust the teaching methods and language of Ayurveda to meet the people of your community?

 Related Links